-Raise your hand if you ever scrolled through social media or watched endless videos while in bed “trying” to sleep!
-We get it.
-We all have been there.
-Unfortunately, however, large corpora of scientific findings clearly demonstrate that when it comes to getting quality sleep and maintaining proper sleep hygiene, our favourite smartphones are not our allies but our greatest saboteurs.
-Here are the major ways in which smartphones are interfering with our sleep and how to overcome them:
+Raise your hand if you've ever found yourself scrolling through social media or watching endless videos in bed while "trying" to sleep.
+We've all been there.
+However, scientific research consistently shows that our beloved smartphones are not our allies but our biggest sleep saboteurs.
+Let's explore the significant ways smartphones interfere with our sleep and discover effective strategies to overcome them.

 One of the major ways in which phones affect our sleep at the biological level is by interfering with our circadian clock, thus disrupting the sleep-wake cycle.
 The blue light emitted from the screens is especially at fault here.